 Similarly, type 2 diabetes is strongly affected by genetics.
 People who have a family history of type 2 diabetes — not just parents, but siblings or other relations — are much more likely to develop type 2 diabetes.

-How to prevent diabetes if it runs in the family
+How to prevent diabetes with family history

-Just because you have a family history of diabetes doesn't mean that you're destined to develop diabetes, especially if you do your best to follow preventative measures.
+Just because you have a family history of diabetes doesn't mean you're destined to develop diabetes, especially if you do your best to follow preventative measures.
 If you have a family history of diabetes, there are several things you can do that may help slow the progression of diabetes.

-1. Be aware of your family history
+Be aware of your family history

 It's important to understand your family health history.
 Doing so will help you prepare for potential future health disturbances and allow you to invest time and effort into preventative care.
 If you have a family history of diabetes, it's important to keep up to date with testing, even if you haven't experienced any symptoms of diabetes.

-2. Exercise regularly
+Exercise regularly

-The Centers for Disease Control and Prevention (CDC) recommends that adults get 150 minutes of moderate exercise every week and work on muscle-building exercise at least twice a week.
+The Centers for Disease Control and Prevention (CDC) recommends that adults get 150 minutes of moderate exercise every week and work on muscle-building exercises at least twice a week.
 The American Diabetes Association (ADA) further recommends moving for a few minutes every half hour, especially during long periods of sitting or other sedentary behavior.

-3. Make healthy diet choices
+Make healthy diet choices

-Remember, your family history isn't the only factor that determines whether or not you develop diabetes.
+Remember, your family history isn't the only factor determining whether or not you develop diabetes.
 For many people, it's not even the most important factor!
 Making the right lifestyle choices may be all you need to do to prevent or manage some types of diabetes.
 Most people will benefit from a diet that:

 - Limits sugars and processed food products.